adriangreen/artist_classification/README.md

 # artist_classification

-Artist (Picasso and van Gogh) painting classification via a convolutional neural network from scratch using TensorFlow
+This is a simple example of building and training an artist (Picasso and van Gogh) painting classification convolutional neural network from scratch using TensorFlow